clarencew0083/COVID19/covid19/CalcInfo.md

     between the base and the hospital similar to local counties.
     Hospitals are included based on their mileage distance to the installation of interest.
-Furthermore, hospitals are filtered to only inlcude “General Care” and “Acute Care” as these are the primary types of hospitals to supply beds and ventilators to Covid-19 patients.
+Furthermore, hospitals are filtered to only inlcude “General Acute Care” and “Critical Access” as these are the primary types of hospitals to supply beds and ventilators to Covid-19 patients.

 **Case Statistics**:

-1.  **Confirmed Cases**: Confirmed COVID-19 cases and deaths are reported daily and summed by state state and local region, which is determined by the user.
+1.  **Confirmed Cases**: Confirmed COVID-19 cases and deaths are reported daily and summed by state and local region, which is determined by the user.

 2.  **Hospitalization Utilzation**: Hospitalization rates are a function of the total number of hospital beds in a county and the number of locally confirmed cases.
-The percentage of hospitalized patients totals the number of confirmed cases in the past 7 days (average length of hospital stay) and multiplies that number of cases by a percentage (15%) provided by the Center for Disease Control estimating the percentage of patients requiring a hospital stay.
-    This number is then added to the national average hospital capacity.
+The percentage of hospitalized patients totals the number of confirmed cases in the past 7 days (average length of hospital stay) and multiplied by the Center for Disease Control's (CDC) planning factors for hospitalization rates.
+This number is then added to the average historical hospital bed capacity for the region currently being examined.

-3.  **Percentage Change in Hospitalization Utilization**: The change in hospitalization rates is calculated by the the difference in new cases and the confirmed cases 8 days prior.
+3.  **Percentage Change in Hospitalization Utilization**: The change in hospitalization rates is calculated by the the difference in new cases and the confirmed cases 7 days prior.
 With that difference, the change is then divided by the total number of hospital beds in the local area to calculate a percentage change in the local area.